hyosung11/Launch-School/Courses/journal.md

 11:53 Slogging through correspondence this morning.
 Now I can work on the last two problems in Assignment 11.

 12:10 Chugging along with problem 10 solved.
 Now one more then a break before the SPOT Study session.
 I probably won't take the quiz until tomorrow morning.

+12:46 Got into a groove and finished the last practice problems in Assignment 11.
+Ready for a short break before the SPOT Study Session at 13:00.